Handwriting after lockdown - We know that lockdown has been hard for us all.

 Life during and after lockdown was/is hard.
-In particular, it has had an impact on our children.
-This has been huge and we are only just beginning to understand more about handwriting after lockdown now.
+In particular, it has had a huge impact on our children.
+We are only just beginning to understand more about handwriting after lockdown now.
 Children are taking time to get back into ‘the swing of things’ and teenagers are doing their best to suggest we no longer need to write.

 Whilst it is frustrating for us as adults, imagine how it feels for our children?
 Lots of the skills that they have already been learning at school have changed too.

 One skill that has changed during lockdown is that of handwriting.

 You may have seen some parents boasting about the level of work that their children have been able to produce at home.
 Some schools were using their social media posts to ‘show and tell’ examples of good handwriting.

 These examples of improved handwriting should be seen as an exception.
 It didn’t happen for most kids.

 Many parents and many children have not been able to do the same work at home, particularly when it comes to handwriting.
 I can assure you of this because this is what they are telling me.

 But why did it change?
 What can be done to try and reverse this?

 Whilst schools and many parents have tried their best to master homeschooling.